yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 Tired of having to wait over 3 minutes for each change done to the texture cache section of the code, [yzct12345](https://github.com/yzct12345)
 [split out the definitions](https://github.com/yuzu-emu/yuzu/pull/6820), reducing the build time to 30 seconds.

-yzct12345 also found a [deadlock](https://en.wikipedia.org/wiki/Deadlock) in our Single-Producer, Single Consumer queue, [and submitted a fix](https://github.com/yuzu-emu/yuzu/pull/6868) to address this problem.
+yzct12345 also found a [deadlock](https://en.wikipedia.org/wiki/Deadlock) in our `Single-Producer, Single Consumer queue`, [and submitted a fix](https://github.com/yuzu-emu/yuzu/pull/6868) to address this problem.
-The work to rewrite this queue and make it Multi-Producer, Multi-Consumer has also been started, so hopefully we might see a follow-up next month.
+The work to rewrite this queue and make it `Multi-Producer, Multi-Consumer` has also been started, so hopefully we might see a follow-up next month.
 If you’re confused about these "[Producer-Consumer](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem)" terms, just know that they basically describe how to tackle the access to a resource in a multi-core system, so that the processes that write into (produce), and those that read from (consume), a shared resource, are properly synchronized — in this case, the queue.